Ahmed Dogan

+Ahmed Demir Dogan (Ахмед Демир Доган; born 29 March 1954) is a Turkish Bulgarian oligarch and politician who founded the DPS party in 1990 and remained its leader until he stepped down in 2013, from which point he continued to be its honorary chairman until 2025.

 Life and career

 Dogan was born in Pchelarovo to Demire Dogan from Drandar and an unknown father from Pchelarovo, Dobrich Province.
 In 1981 he completed his studies in philosophy at Sofia University and in 1986 earned the then equivalent of a doctoral degree after completing a dissertation on the theme of "Philosophical analysis of the principle of symmetry".
 He is the founder of the Movement for Rights and Freedoms (DPS), a liberal party that claims to represent the interests of the Turkish minority in Bulgaria.

 In September 2007, Dogan's name was listed on an official report of communist-era secret police collaborators.
 According to the report, Dogan was a paid agent of the Committee for State Security from August 1974 until March 1988.

 In October 2010, the Supreme Administrative Court (SAC) in Sofia acquitted Dogan of corruption in a case brought by the Parliamentary Commission regarding consulting fees paid in 2008 and 2009 in respect of hydro-power projects.